On the Robustness of Median Sampling in Noisy Evolutionary Optimization: The Robustness of Median Sampling Against Onebit Noise

 (2) $n/(2(n+1))<p<n/(n+7)$.
-The proof procedure is similar to that of case~(1), but the distance function is more complicated because the effect of the noise on a solution $x$ may vary as $|x|_0$ changes.
-The distance function is defined as follows:
+The proof procedure is similar to case~(1), but the $V(x)$ is more complicated because the effect of the noise on a solution $x$ may vary as $|x|_0$ changes.
+The distance function is as follows: